SEPPDROID/phasmophobia-8player-mod-mono/README.md

 # phasmophobia-8player-mod-mono
-The changes ive made to the assembly (MONO) for 8 player co-op soon the game will change to IL2CPP.
+The changes ive made to the assembly (MONO) for 8 player co-op.
+Keep in mind that soon the game will change to IL2CPP.
+Im working on that :)

 ## Installation